-Blondee apples are good eaten fresh, out-of-hand.
+Blondee apples can be used similarly to their parent, Gala, and can be substituted in recipes calling for Gala apples.
+They are good eaten fresh, out-of-hand.
 The round, yellow apples retain their shape when baked; they mix nicely with tarter-flavored apples in pies and tarts.
 Their flavor adds sweetness to applesauce when mixed with other early season apples.
-Blondee apples can keep refrigerated for several months.
+Blondee apples can keep refrigerated for two to three months.

 The Blondee apple was discovered in 2000 by Tom and Bob McLaughlin in Portsmouth, Ohio.
-Grown in an area of the US known as the “apple belt,” Blondee apples were introduced into the market in 2012.
-These new “yellow Gala’s” are licensed to nine nurseries across the globe, and are predominantly being marketed to large growers and home growers alike.
+Grown in an area of the US known as the Apple Belt, Blondee apples were introduced into the market in 2012.
+These new “yellow Galas” are licensed to nine nurseries across the globe, and are predominantly being marketed to large growers and home growers alike.

-Someone spotted Blondee Apples using the Specialty Produce app for iPhone and Android.
+People have spotted Blondee Apples using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

-the american academy in rome
+the american academy in rome Near Rome, Italy